OpenSourceEconomics/packaging-guide/README.rst

 Issue and Pull Request templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create issue and pull request templates to standardize the information provided by users
+Issue and pull request templates can help standardize the information provided by users
 and developers.

+Open Source Economics has `organizational level issue and PR templates <https://github.
+com/OpenSourceEconomics/.github/.github>`_.
+Additionally, each repository can override
+it by adding their own templates.

 - `Github guide <https://help.github.com/en/github/building-a-strong-community/
   about-issue-and-pull-request-templates>`_